dagger/dagger/docs/current/guides/757394-use-services.md

 </TabItem>
 </Tabs>

-In practice, you are more likely to use aliases with `withServiceBinding()`, or `Endpoint()`, which are covered in the next section.
+In practice, you are more likely to use aliases with service bindings or endpoints, which are covered in the next section.

 ## Exposing ports

-Dagger offers the `withExposedPort()` and `Endpoint()` methods to define service ports.
+Dagger offers two methods to work with service ports:

+<Tabs groupId="language" className="embeds">
+<TabItem value="Go">

-- Use the `withExposedPort()` method to set ports that the container will listen on.
+- Use the `WithExposedPort()` method to set ports that the container will listen on.
 Dagger checks the health of each exposed port prior to running any clients that use the service, so that clients don't have to implement their own polling logic.
 - Use the `Endpoint()` method to create a string address to a service's port.
 You can either specify a port or let Dagger pick the first exposed port.

 Here's an example:

-<Tabs groupId="language" className="embeds">
-<TabItem value="Go">

 <Embed id="kDBfYoh2uau" />